krm37/fashion_mnist/README.md

 * Ankle boot

 ## Goal
-Main goal is to classify test images with the highest accuracy
+Goal is to classify images with the highest accuracy